Vernon Township, New Jersey: Education

-Vernon Township High School with 995 students in grades 9–12.
+Vernon Township High School with 912 students in grades 9–12.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 126.12 mi of roadways, of which 85.21 mi were maintained by the municipality, 32.31 mi by Sussex County and 8.60 mi by the New Jersey Department of Transportation.

 The main highway serving Vernon Township is New Jersey Route 94.
 Other significant roads passing through Vernon Township include County Route 515, County Route 517 and County Route 565.
 County Route 644 and County Route 641 also pass through the township.
 In addition, direct access to Interstate 80 is offered via Route 94, and County Route 565 to Route 23 to Interstate 84 in New York.

-Vernon is the site of a wrong-way concurrency at the intersection of NJ 94 and CR 517 in McAfee.
+Vernon is the site of a wrong-way concurrency at the intersection of Route 94 and County Route 517 in McAfee.

 Public transportation

-NJ Transit offers seasonal bus service between the Port Authority Bus Terminal in Midtown Manhattan and Mountain Creek on the 304 route.